khannasarthak/khannasarthak.github.io/_posts/2017-09-25-Coding-Practice-CTCI-Chapter1.md

 categories: coding
 ---

-## Chapter 1: Arrays and Strings
+### Chapter 1: Arrays and Strings

-Will be posting my solutions in python here and also and notes / comments/
+Will be posting my solutions in python here and also and notes / comments.

 ---

-* **1.1 Is Unique:**
+**1.1 Is Unique:**

 Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?